biptec/opnsense-tools/README.md

 A virtual machine full disk image is created using:

     # make vm

+A vagrant box is created using:

+    # make vagrantbox

 A special embedded device image based on vm variety: